Puppy Training Consultation

 Marker: A marker is just a stimulus that pinpoints the behavior used to earn a reward.
 It can be a clicker, a verbal cue (“Good Boy!”), or other.

 All Training Packages Must Be Paid In Full OR open a financing option Before Scheduling Lessons.
-After payment has been received, we will contact you and send you the link to our calendar and you can schedule your appointment(s).
-NOTE: The Board and Train program is typ 3mos+ booked out and only requires a deposit to hold the dates.
+Board and train programs require a deposit to schedule in.
+After payment has been received, we will contact you and schedule your appointment(s).
+NOTE: The Board and Train program is typ 3-4 mos+ booked out and only requires a deposit to hold the dates.
 Please contact us for more details.